 To do this, cut the power to the air conditioner and remove the lid from the condenser.
 Use a wet/dry vacuum to suck out any leaves and debris inside the unit, and then spray down the inside of the air conditioner with a strong jet of water from a hose.
 When you’re done, replace the lid on the condenser and restore power to the condenser.

 Get Regular Tune-Ups From Your HVAC Repair Person

 Have your entire HVAC system inspected by an HVAC contractor on an annual basis.
 HVAC contractors can identify potential problems with your air conditioner and furnace before they become critical.
-If you live in Cincinnati, the HVAC contractors at HELP Plumbing, Heating, Cooling and Electric can help keep your system in good repair from year to year.
+If you live in Cincinnati, the HVAC contractors at HELP Plumbing, Heating, Cooling and Drains can help keep your system in good repair from year to year.